 In addition to investing lot of money in the Galaxy S8 Plus you’re also going to have to invest a little trust into Samsung following all of those Galaxy Note 7 battery fires.
 This big phone sees a big price increase, and the Samsung brand requires you to make a leap of faith.

 You won’t find many Samsung Galaxy S8 Plus deals because this phone just launched in the US and isn't even out in the UK yet – it's incredibly expensive, in line with its specs and features.
-You may find some pre-order bonuses, though.
+You will find accessories bonuses, though.

 In the US it’s now available at about $35 a month with a 24-month contract through carriers.
 Verizon, AT&T, Sprint and T-Mobile are all selling the new phone on-contract.
 It launched on Friday, April 21.

 Looking for that elusive unlocked Samsung Galaxy S8 Plus in the US?
-It costs $824.99, but you’ll have to wait until May 9 for Best Buy and other retailers to start selling it.
-Sorry, early adopters who want the absolute best.
+It costs $824.99 and pre-orders began on May 9 via Samsung and Best Buy, but you'll have to wait until May 31 for the phone to ship.
+Sorry, early adopters who want the absolute best right now.

 The SIM-free Samsung Galaxy S8 UK price is £779.99, or you can get it on-contract through a carrier for £45-£50 a month with £0 cost upfront.
 In Australia it tops out at AU$1,349.
-It launches later this week, on April 28 in both regions, although multiple retailers began shipping it on April 20 to pre-orderers.
+It launched on April 28 in both regions.

 - ‘Infinity Display’ maximizes the nearly bezel-less screen